Recovery and Utilization of Nutrients 4 Low Impact Fertilizer (RUN4LIFE)

 Objective & Description

-¥ The project undertakes innovations for efficient Nutrient Recovery this done through the development of 3 innovative technolo- gies up to a readiness that allows integrating them in the demo-sites.
-This includes the development of improved ultra- low flush toilets (JETS), the assessment of HTAD technology for one step fertilizer production with pathogens inactivation (WU) and the demonstration of the configuration of BES for NH4 recovery from BW (Aqua).
+• Development of three innovative technologies, brought to a level of readiness suitable for integration into demonstration sites:Ultra-low flush toilets (JETS), the assessment of HTAD technology for one step fertilizer production with pathogens inactivation (WU) and the demonstration of the configuration of BES for NH4 recovery from BW (Aqua).

 Services provided by WE&B